Accessible Yinzers: Pittsburgh's New Disability-Friendly Social Group Is Ready to Play

 Getting there:

-• By car: Street parking is available on Forbes and nearby streets (metered Monday–Saturday, 8am–6pm; free evenings and Sundays).
+• By car: Street parking is available on Forbes and nearby streets.
+It’s metered Monday–Saturday, 8am–6pm; free evenings and Sundays).
 The closest lots are under the Carnegie Library of Pittsburgh – Squirrel Hill at 5801 Forbes Ave, and the Forbes & Shady lot at 1648 Shady Ave.

 And if you come hungry, you’re in luck.
 Squirrel Hill is famously a Jewish and Chinese neighborhood — think delis and dumpling houses — with Korean, Vietnamese, and Thai spots rounding it out.
 There's even a French bakery, Gaby et Jules, with croissants that will make you believe you've wandered into a Parisian boulangerie.